tomaszbakula/cgit-wp-cmb-ukdate/README.md

-# Castlegate IT WP CMB UK date field #
+# Castlegate IT WP CMB UK date fields #

-Adds a custom date type supporting UK dates to the Custom Meta Boxes WP plugin by Human Made.
-Define a field as a UK date using the type 'UK_date'.
+Adds to the Custom Meta Boxes WP plugin by Human Made two new date fields supporting UK dates.
+Define a field as a UK date using the type 'UK_date', or a full timestamp using UK_datetime.
 Dates are stored as UNIX timestamps - use strtotime() in the front end.

 Flexible date formats are due to be implemented in a future release of CMB, so this should only be a stopgap.